warevil/faketory/README.md

 ## Requirements

 - [Python] >= 3.7
 > IMPORTANT: This library depends on [Faker].
 If by any chance you have any errors, make sure you have it installed.
-If you're using Python < 3.7, you can adapt this library by choosing any version of Faker that's compatible with your version.
-If you don't know how to build a package, you can simply copy and paste `faketory` directory to your project root and it should do the trick.
+If you're using Python < 3.7, you can adapt this library by downgrading to a version of Faker that's compatible with it, you'll have to follow `installation for devs/contributors` and either build the library or just copying `faketory` folder into your Python project's root.

 ## Installation